Anjali0407-git/Revive_Gallery/README.md

-# Revive_Gallery
+# Overview of the application Revive_Gallery

-Our software project is an innovative online marketplace named ReviveGallery designed for buying and selling second-hand goods.

-The novel feature of our software is the introduction of a unique trustworthiness scoring system that evaluates each user's credibility based on their history of completed transactions and the feedback and reviews from the buyers.
-Sellers who achieve high trustworthiness scores gain access to advanced features, including online delivery services and the ability to accept online payments.
+Introducing ReviveGallery, an innovative online marketplace tailored for the buying and selling of second-hand goods.
+What sets our software apart is the groundbreaking inclusion of a unique trustworthiness scoring system.
+This system meticulously evaluates each user's credibility, drawing insights from their transaction history and incorporating feedback and reviews from buyers.
+Sellers who attain high trustworthiness scores gain exclusive access to advanced features, such as online delivery services and the capability to accept online payments.

-In addition to promoting customer trust, our marketplace incorporates cutting-edge A techniques to conduct quality checks on each item in the gallery.
-Buyers can examine the item's quality and condition using the quality-checking option that is provided for each item.

-# Prerequisites
-This project requires the following installations to be installed React js for working and developing front-end applications, Flask for developing back-end applications, and MySql for creating SQL queries.

-# Usage
+Our primary focus is on bridging the trust gap between buyers and sellers in the online marketplace.
+To foster customer confidence, we have developed a robust system that not only assesses user trustworthiness but also integrates cutting-edge AI techniques for comprehensive quality checks on every item featured in the gallery.
+For buyers, this means an enhanced experience with the ability to scrutinize the quality and condition of items through the provided quality-checking option.

+ReviveGallery goes beyond conventional online marketplaces by revolutionizing user trust and ensuring the quality of second-hand items.
+This overview encapsulates the core features that make our application a secure and sophisticated platform for individuals seeking to buy or sell pre-owned goods.

+# Instructions for setting up a development environment

+1. Frontend Development (React.js):
+   - Begin by ensuring you have Node.js installed on your system.
+   - Clone the project repository from the provided source.
+   - Navigate to the frontend directory within the project.
+   - Run `npm install` to install the necessary dependencies.
+   - Execute `npm start` to launch the React development server.

+2. Backend Development (Node.js):
+   - Confirm that Node.js is installed on your machine.
+   - Move to the backend directory in the project.
+   - Utilize `npm install` to install essential Node.js packages.
+   - Initiate the backend server by running `npm start`.

+3. Image Storage (Firebase):
+   - Set up a Firebase account if you don't have one.
+   - Create a new Firebase project and note down the configuration details.
+   - Replace the existing Firebase configuration in the project's codebase with your newly acquired credentials.

+4. User Credentials Storage (MongoDB):
+   - Ensure access to an online MongoDB server or set up a new one.
+   - Replace the MongoDB connection string in the backend code with your server details.

+5. Environment Variables:
+   - Create a `.env` file in both the frontend and backend directories.
+   - Configure environment variables such as API keys, database credentials, and Firebase configurations in these files.

+6. Testing:
+   - Verify the setup by conducting test transactions and interactions with the application.
+   - Address any issues that may arise during testing.

+By following these instructions, we should have a functional development environment for ReviveGallery, incorporating React.js for the frontend, Node.js for the backend, Firebase for image storage, and an online MongoDB server for storing user credentials.
+This comprehensive setup will facilitate seamless collaboration and development for our innovative online marketplace.

+# Steps to build and run the application
+# Steps to build and run the forntend
 1. Clone the repository: git clone https://github.com/SriHarikaV/Revive_Gallery.git
 2. Navigate to the project directory: cd frontend/revive-gallery-app
 3. Install all dependencies: npm install